Delaware Workers’ Compensation Lawyers Representing Manufacturing Workers

-Put more than 100 years of combined legal experience to work for you in Seaford, New Castle and throughout the state
+Put more than 100 years of combined legal experience to work for you in Seaford, Newark, and throughout Delaware

 Manufacturing has become significantly automated, but people are still the most vital aspect to keeping those machines running.
 Working around large, complex machines exposes manufacturing workers to dangerous hazards every day on the job.